top of page

 3. Obtain a business registration certificate.
 You must apply for a business registration certificate from the Inland Revenue Department (IRD).
 This certificate will allow you to operate your business in Hong Kong and pay taxes.

 4. Obtain any necessary licenses or permits.
 Depending on the nature of your business, you may need to obtain additional licenses or permits from the government.
-For example, if you plan to sell alcohol, you will need to obtain a liquor license from the IRD.
+For example, if you plan to sell alcohol, you will need to obtain a liquor license from the LLB.

 5. Open a bank account.
 You will need to open a bank account in Hong Kong for your branch.
 This will allow you to receive payments and make payments for your business.